 For the crumble:

-- 2 oz (65 gr) unsalted butter, cold cut in cubes
+• 2 oz (65 gr) unsalted butter, cold cut into cubes

 PREPARATION:

-In a bowl add the flour, corn meal and sugar, and mix to combine.
-Add the butter cut in small cubes.
+In a medium bowl add the flour, corn meal and sugar, and mix to combine.
+Add the cold butter and cut into small cubes.
 With a fork, round tip of a knife or your fingers, break the butter into small pieces and mix with the flour until you get a crumbly mixture.
 Place in the refrigerator.

 Prepare the cherries by cutting in half and removing the pit, if you haven't done so already.

-For the cake: In a large bowl, add the eggs and sugar and whisk well until light and foamy.
-Use a mixer if you have it.
+For the cake: In a large mixing bowl, add the eggs and sugar and whisk well until light and foamy.
+Use an electric mixer if you have it.

 Add the milk and oil, and mix some more.